 Install the ExpressJS package, the command is:

-Once you are done, For security reasons create a regular system user and run node under that account.
+Once you are done, For security reasons create a regular system user and run a node under that account.
 This will help secure your server in the event that a vulnerability is exploited in Node.js:

 Create a directory for your first Express project and navigate to that directory: